 Credit goes to the artisans for pulling off their embroidery skills and hand-stitching buttonholes that look like they came from a Saville Row suit.
 Traditional hand-knot buttons made from fabric cording fit perfectly through the button-holes.

 A relaxed fit with dropped shoulders, the wide shirt is cropped for high-waisted pants, and looks great half-tucked in the front for that effortless "Je ne sais quoi" look.
 Cozy hand-sewn french seams follow the curves of the body.

 The fabric selvedge runs down the front of the button placket to remind you that it's the real handwoven stuff.

-Dipped in natural indigo and hung in the sun to fade, the blotchy effect is characteristic of the small-batch hand-dye process.
+Dipped in natural indigo and hung in the sun to fade, the uneven patina is characteristic of the small-batch hand-dye process.

 Fits true to size, take your normal size.
 For a looser fit, take the next size up.

 Those with broad shoulders may take the next size up.